marcpalm/ofc-bootstrap/README.md

 * Download the latest binary release from GitHub

+- On Linux:
-Download [ofc-boostrap](https://github.com/openfaas-incubator/ofc-bootstrap/releases) from the GitHub releases page and move it to `/usr/local/bin/`.
+Download [ofc-bootstrap](https://github.com/openfaas-incubator/ofc-bootstrap/releases) from the GitHub releases page and move it to `/usr/local/bin/`.
 You may also need to run `chmod +x /usr/local/bin/ofc-bootstrap`.

+- On Mac:
+Download [ofc-bootstrap-darwin](https://github.com/openfaas-incubator/ofc-bootstrap/releases) from the GitHub releases page and move it to `cp ~/Downloads/ofc-bootstrap-darwin $GOPATH/github.com/openfaas-incubator/ofc-bootstrap`.
+You may also need to run `chmod +x $GOPATH/github.com/openfaas-incubator/ofc-bootstrap`.

 ### Create your own `init.yaml`